UPDATED OCTOBER 2025

 2-months old | Ridgeville, South Carolina

-Aiden McGrew, 2-months old, was killed by the family dog while his mother was away and his father was sleeping.
-The mother found her son after returning from a doctor's appointment with her 7-year old daughter.
-The other child in the household, 3-years old, was asleep with the father during the mauling.
-The baby was left in a "bouncy chair" by his mother before leaving to the doctor's office.
-Initially awake that morning, the father, Quintin McGrew, fell back asleep.
-The recently adopted dog, described as a golden retriever-mix, pulled the infant from the chair and severed the baby's leg during the attack.
-Dorchester County Coroner Chris Nesbit ruled the death a homicide.
-The father was charged with unlawful conduct toward a child, a felony punishable by up to 10 years in prison.
-Less than a year after the fatal attack another family dog bit one of Aiden's siblings.
-That dog was removed, leaving two remaining dogs in the household: a pit bull-mix and a small dog.
-By April 2013, CPS had removed the two remaining children from the McGrew home three separate times.
-Nearly 5-years after being charged, in January 2017, McGrew pleaded guilty and was sentenced to 4-years probation. [source citations]
+Aiden McGrew, 2-months old, was killed by a family dog while his father slept.
+The attack occurred before 11:00 am at 151 Sandpit Drive, Dorchester County Coroner Chris Nisbet said.
+The mother found her infant son after returning from a doctor's appointment with her 7-year old daughter.
+Another child, 3, was asleep with the father.
+The mother left the baby in a "bouncy chair" before leaving.
+Initially awake that morning, the father fell back asleep, during which, a recently adopted golden retriever-mix, "Bo" pulled the infant from the chair and severed the baby's leg.
+“This is “one of the worst deaths I have ever handled,” Nesbit said, who ruled the death a homicide.
+The father, Quintin H. McGrew, 28, was charged with felony unlawful conduct toward a child.
+After the baby's death another family dog bit one of Aiden's siblings.
+That dog was removed, leaving two other dogs in the household, including a pit bull-mix.
+By April 2013, the Department of Social Services had removed the two other children from the home three separate times.
+In 2017, McGrew pleaded guilty. [source citations]

 Date of death: April 20, 2012 Chained: No